cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 ### Replication settings

-The `primary_conninfo` and `recovery_target_timeline` parameters are managed automatically by the operator according to the state of the instance in the cluster.
+The `primary_conninfo`, `restore_command`,  and `recovery_target_timeline`
+parameters are managed automatically by the operator according to the state of the instance in the cluster.

 ```text
 primary_conninfo = 'host=cluster-example-rw user=postgres dbname=postgres'